 To apply for volunteer opportunities with Dufferin Oaks, please click here for an application form.

 If you are interested in submitting an application for volunteering, please forward your application by fax 519.925.5067, e-mail to firstname.lastname@example.org or in person at 151 Centre Street, Shelburne.

 DUFFERIN COUNTY COMMUNITY SUPPORT SERVICES

 Dufferin County Community Support Services (DCCSS) is a not-for-profit agency funded by the Central West Local Health Integration Network and operated by the County of Dufferin.
 It is located in the Mel Lloyd Centre, at 167 Centre Street, in the Town of Shelburne.
-DCCSS was established in 1985 to provide services to assist seniors and physically disabled adults to remain in the familiar surroundings of their own home.
+DCCSS was established in 1985 to provide services to assist seniors and disabled adults to remain in the familiar surroundings of their own homes.

 DCCSS Services available:

 • Friendly Visiting